foooooooooooooooooooooooooootw/DeepMosaicsPlus/README.md

 An interesting example:[Ricardo Milos to cat](https://www.bilibili.com/video/BV1Q7411W7n6)

+### TODO

+- Fix bugs relating to non-english letters and spaces in filenames
+- Increase performance further by parallelizing/async I/O, saturating GPU with batches etc.
+- Create GUI

-## Run DeepMosaics
+## Run DeepMosaicsPlus

-You can either run DeepMosaics via a pre-built binary package, or from source.<br>
+You can run DeepMosaicsPlus from source.
+Executable might come in the future.<br>

 ### Try it on web